 Qantas now punishes its frequent flyers with a significantly reduced earn rate of Qantas points and status credits when flying with Oneworld partner airlines on many routes.
-Some partner airline flights don’t earn anything.
+Some Oneworld and partner airline flights don’t earn any Qantas points at all.
 On top of this, Qantas awards points and status credits for Business and First Class flights on some partner airlines at Economy rates!

 So, just how bad is it?

 The Airline Earning Tables on the Qantas website are unnecessarily complicated.
 But they are a handy resource for determining what you’ll earn when flying with Qantas or a Oneworld partner airline.
 You can also use the Qantas points calculator to quickly compare earn rates on specific routes.

 Let’s look at some examples.
 On most Qantas flights between Australia and New Zealand, you’ll earn 20 status credits and at least 1,000 Qantas points for Discount Economy tickets.
 For Business class, you’ll earn 80 status credits and at least 2,500 points.
 But if you book a trans-Tasman flight on a Oneworld partner airline, such as LATAM Airlines from Sydney to Auckland, you’ll earn only 10 status credits and 375 points with an Economy ticket.
 Business class earns at a reduced rate of 40 status credits and 1,875 Qantas points.